Executive Leadership Team Briefs

 Vice President and Director of Athletics

-Brian White was named Vice President and Director of Athletics in March 2018.
-An experienced administrator and proven fundraiser, he joined FAU from the University of Missouri, where he was named senior associate athletics director in 2015 before becoming deputy athletics director for external relations in 2016.
+Brian White was named vice president and director of athletics in March 2018.
+An experienced administrator and proven fundraiser, he joined Florida Atlantic from the University of Missouri, where he was named senior associate athletics director in 2015 before becoming deputy athletics director for external relations in 2016.
 At Missouri, White oversaw all external units, including development, marketing, ticket sales, strategic communications, Mizzou Sports Properties, and the Mizzou Network.
 He led fundraising efforts that set the single-year Missouri athletics department records of more than $50 million (more than doubling the previous year) and 11 seven-figure gifts.
 In addition, the department secured the necessary donations that allowed the Board of Curators, which oversees the University of Missouri system, to approve a funding model for a $100 million expansion of Memorial Stadium.
 White’s family is highly respected in collegiate athletics.
-His father, Kevin, is Duke University’s vice president and director of athletics; his brother, Mike, is the head men’s basketball coach at the University of Florida; and his brother, Danny, is vice president and director of athletics at the University of Central Florida.
+His father, Kevin, is the former vice president and director of athletics for Duke University; his brother, Mike, is the head men’s basketball coach at the University of Georgia; and his brother, Danny, is vice chancellor and director of athletics at the University of Tennessee.